utshomax/postman-docs/src/pages/docs/administration/sso/admin-sso.md

 ### Managing team logins

-By default, Postman only supports Service Provider initiated logins for Postman Professional or Enterprise teams using SSO.
+By default, Postman only supports Service Provider (Postman) initiated logins for Postman Professional or Enterprise teams using SSO.
 Your team must use the [Enterprise login page](https://identity.getpostman.com/enterprise/login) in order to sign in to Postman.
-If you require users be able to sign in from your SSO portal, you can generate and copy the RelayState from your [Postman team settings](http://go.postman.co/settings/team/auth) and save it in your IDP configuration.
+If you require users be able to sign in from your SSO portal, you can generate and copy the Relay state from your [SSO configuration](#configuring-the-identity-provider-details) and save it in your IdP configuration.
 This ensures an extra level of security when logins are initiated through a source unknown to Postman.

 ### Removing team access